comuilleoir/Mpox-ID-Project/README.md

 - **Performance Metrics:** Achieved an 89% accuracy with comparable precision and recall scores in both MobileNetV2 and Xception models.
 - **Model Comparison:** Insights into MobileNet and Xception performance in accuracy, speed, and resource consumption.

+## Technologies Used
+- **Python**: For scripting, data preprocessing, and model implementation.
+- **MobileNet and Xception CNNs**: For image classification tasks, chosen for their efficiency and accuracy.
+- **Data Augmentation and Preprocessing Tools**: To enhance the dataset and improve model training.

 ## Repository Contents
 - `data`: Folder containing raw and processes image dataset.
 - `scripts`: Source code for data preprocessing, model training, and evaluation scripts.